MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 ---
 # Automate web flows

 Power Automate offers several actions under the browser automation group to enable users to interact with web browsers.
+Browser automation is a special case of UI automation used for interacting with web elements..

 Four web browsers are currently supported:
 - Microsoft Edge